This guide contains information and resources to support students, faculty, and staff with evidence-based medicine.

 Point-of-care tools are those research and reference resources that a clinician can utilize immediately at the point-of-care with a patient.
 They are often easy to use and contain filtered information.
 Most of the evidence-based point-of-care tools include levels of evidence, rating scales or grade recommendations as well as citations back to the original research studies, systematic reviews, or guidelines.

 Medical and human biology texts, including Harrison's Principles of Internal Medicine, Hurst's the Heart, the Current Diagnosis & Treatment in Series, and tools like Diagnosaurus, a differential diagnosis tool, and a case study for students.
 Also includes an image gallery, drug database (Clinical Pharmacology Online), and patient education information.

-UpToDate is a clinical decision support system that helps clinicians throughout the world provide the best patient care.
-We use current evidence to answer clinical questions quickly and easily at the point of care.
-This saves clinicians time, improves outcomes and lowers health care costs.
+Clinical decision support system that helps clinicians throughout the world provide the best patient care.
+Uses current evidence to answer clinical questions quickly and easily at the point of care saving clinicians' time, improving outcomes, and lowering health care costs.

 A registry of federally and privately supported clinical trials conducted in the United States and around the world.
 ClinicalTrials.gov gives you information about a trial's purpose, who may participate, locations, and phone numbers for more details.